jimmyshjj/wtfdl/README.md

 ## Demo
 [wtfdl.workers.jimmyshjj.top](https://wtfdl.workers.jimmyshjj.top)

 This demo is provided for demonstration purposes only.
-It is not optimized for actual use, lacks speed optimization, and requires Cloudflare verification.
+It is **not** optimized for actual use as it requires Cloudflare verification.
 Please deploy your own instance for personal use.

 ## Usage
 The usage of this service is straightforward.
 Simply follow the steps below: